Aworldc/Something/docs/get-started.md

 ### Create an index.html file

 Follow the damn title.
-Here's some boilerplate:
+Here's some copy-paste if you want it:

 ```html
 <!DOCTYPE html>